 Why is this important?

-What is Valley Vision doing about it?
+What is Valley Vision’s role?

 Through our work in health, workforce and economic development, environmental sustainability, and access to food, education and the Internet, Valley Vision has been addressing the multiple dimensions of social equity for more than 20 years.
-In 2016, Valley Vision conducted 17 separate Community Health Needs Assessments analysis points to factors such as poverty, housing, education or food access as the primary indicators that have a significant “downstream” effect on community health.
+In 2016, Valley Vision’s Community Health Needs Assessments analysis points to factors such as poverty, housing, education or food access as the primary indicators that have a significant “downstream” effect on community health.
 Beginning in 2017, Valley Vision set in motion a new, systematic approach to increase opportunities for residents and investments in neighborhoods (improve the lift) and reduce burdens and improve services (decrease the drag).

 What is our desired impact?